filecoin-project/FIPs/FIPS/fip-nnnn-fevm-gas.md

 This FIP also introduces overall memory limits.
 However, these memory limits currently only include Wasm memories and table elements (not IPLD blocks, wasm _code_, and other metadata).

+Additionally, this FIP introduces a maximum block size limit of 1MiB for all newly created IPLD blocks.

 Finally, this FIP reduces the maximum recursive call depth limit from 1025 to 1024 to bring it in-line with the initial intentions of this limit and other blockchain VMs.

 ## Change Motivation